sankar7264/first/README.md

 ## Manage or set the environment variables:

    We can set the environment variables using VIP-CLI.
 To install VIP-CLI on local machine follow the steps given in VIP-CLI document.
-Once the        [VPI CLI](https://docs.wpvip.com/technical-references/vip-cli/installing-vip-cli/) is install we can use following commands to set the environment variable.
+Once the        [VPI CLI](https://docs.wpvip.com/technical-references/vip-cli/installing-vip-cli/) is install we can use following commands to set and manage the environment variable.

              vip app list